-Associate Dean, School for Arts and Humanities
+Associate Dean, School of Arts and Humanities

-The mission of the School for Arts and Humanities of Park University is to prepare graduates who are articulate, literate, reflective, and committed to a lifetime of learning and civic action.
+The mission of the School of Arts and Humanities at Park University is to prepare graduates who are articulate, literate, reflective, and committed to a lifetime of learning and civic action.

-The School for Arts and Humanities of Park University will be a leader in the education of students who will have an appreciation for the creative energies of all cultures, and a well-defined sense of global activity and justice.
+The School of Arts and Humanities of Park University will be a leader in the education of students who will have an appreciation for the creative energies of all cultures, and a well-defined sense of global activity and justice.